-Deep Talk, including its similarities and overlaps with the following methods: Life Coaching; workplace mentoring; team building; peer-to-peer mentoring; personal, professional and spiritual development; story-telling therapy.
+Deep Talk, including its similarities and overlaps with the following methods: Life Coaching; workplace mentoring; team building; peer-to-peer mentoring; personal, professional and spiritual development; story-telling therapy, work in schools.
 There is a book that describes much more.

 The Deep Talk method will also be related to the six practical methods that have helped shape it: Oral traditions of storytelling (across millennia); Christian Spiritual Accompaniment (across 1700 years); language learning process theory (Joseph Artigas); Montessori Education methods; Godly Play(Jerome Berryman); workplace mediation techniques for groups.
 This theory and practice in Deep Talk is provided at Developing Deep Talk training.